 Namecheap’s VPN service offers outstanding value for money and a range of innovative features.
 They have servers in 50 countries, so you can choose where you want the connection to be from – including specific cities.
 This makes it super easy to access geo-restricted content or streaming platforms such as Netflix, Hulu, HBO Max etc.

 NordVPN is one of the most popular and easy-to-use VPNs if you’re looking for peace of mind whenever you’re online.
 Plus it costs under 4 EUR per month!

 If you have to ever get contracts or legal documents translated you can use lingoking’s super easy online translation services.

 You can simply book your desired translation via lingoking’s translation platform.
-Select service, get a quote, place your order!
+Select a service, get a quote, and place your order!
 You can get a professional translation for your

 3.2) Freelancing (Outsourcing) platforms